Using Nvidia vGPU on Proxmox VE

 # You can override all the options from above here too.
 If you want to add more overrides for a new VM, just copy this block and change the UUID

-Enable vGPU for Proxmox VM
+Enable vGPU for Proxmox VMs

 vim /etc/pve/qemu-server/<VM-ID>.conf